 The Company believes that there is great value to the Company in having a team of long-tenured, seasoned managers and seeks to promote a long-term commitment from its senior executives.
 The Company's team-focused culture and management processes are designed to foster this commitment.
-In addition, restricted Common Stock awards granted to Named Executive Officers in the 2013 Fiscal Year reinforce this long-term orientation with annual vesting over a five-year period.
+In addition, restricted Common Stock awards granted to Named Executive Officers in the 2014 Fiscal Year reinforce this long-term orientation with annual vesting over three or five-year periods.